BuildACell/engineering/docs/projects/biokernel/index.md

 Our belief is that successfully building out central dogma would be a key hallmark for the realization of building a molecularly defined cell.
 Achieving this would also greatly augment the ability for workers on synthetic cells to improve their own design and open the possibility of other cellular functions to be pursued.

-# What are the tools necessary to build out the biokernel?
+# What are the tools necessary to build out the BioKernel?

 The following are a set of tools that are essential to engineering a molecularly defined understandable cell.
 All these tools are/will be made available to anyone who wishes to use them for purposes of collaboration or using for their own work.